vamshiKodem/Frontend-Interview-Preparation-Kit/README.md

 - Design Patterns
 - Other Important Topics
 - Cache
-  - Simple Cache
+  - Simple Cache (Simple cache will save the response.
+So if the response changes it will be updated)
-  - Mapped Cache
+  - Mapped Cache (mappedCached will have parameters as well so if any parameter changes it will be call the API again)
 ___